-For more information on Connecticut College's payment plan, contact Donna Scott, Bursar, at bursar@conncoll.edu or 860-439-2079.
+For more information on Connecticut College's payment plan, contact the Bursar's office at bursar@conncoll.edu or 860-439-2165.

-■ FEDERAL DIRECT PLUS LOAN
+FEDERAL DIRECT PLUS LOAN

 The Federal Direct PLUS is a loan program for parents to help finance the cost of education.
 Loan proceeds are issued by the U.S. Treasury.
 Parents must complete and return their loan paperwork to the Financial Aid Services office.
 Additionally, borrowers new to the Federal Direct PLUS program must complete online requirements with the U.S. Department of Education.